OKUA1/dingo-docs/src/app/docs/use-cases-rag-agent/page.md

 python serve.py
 ```

-At this stage, we have a RAG pipeline compatible with the OpenAI API, named `gpt-agent`, running on `http://127.0.0.1:8000/`.
+At this stage, we have an openai-compatible compatible backend with a model named `gpt-agent`, running on `http://127.0.0.1:8000/`.
 The Streamlit application will send requests to this backend.

 #### Step 4:

 Finally, we can proceed with building a chatbot UI:

 ```python